xydinesh/xydinesh.github.com/src/posts/deepwork.md

 - Have specific time to access internet, beyond those times don't access internet
 - Practice this both during work hours and off hours

-**Work like Ted Roosvelt**
+**Work like Ted Roosevelt**
 - Identify a deep work task
 - Setup a deadline that is shorter than how long it will take
 - Start with one session per week, then increase frequency.
 - Important to give shorter deadlines for these dashes

 **Structured Deep Thinking**